ViRT1ST/BeDownloader/README.md

 > Default is "false".

 > **downloadModulesAsGalleries**\
-> If set to "true", all individual images saved in moodboards will be downloaded as a full project with all images.\
+> If set to "true", all individual images saved in moodboards will be downloaded as a full projects with all images.\
 > Default is "false".

 > **showBrowser**\